 - Indian independence led by Mohandas Gandhi in the early 1930s.

 - The Polish Solidarity movement of the 1980s.

 - The South African anti-apartheid movement of the 1980s and 1990s.

-Prayer as a sacred act is usually associated with piety and pacifism, however it can be argued that those who pray in public while protesting are more likely to encounter violence.
-Drawing on journalistic accounts, participant reflections, and secondary literature, Religion and Social Protest Movements offers both historical and theoretical perspectives on the persistent correlation of the use public prayer with an increase in conflict and violence.
+Prayer as a sacred act is usually associated with piety and pacifism; however, it can be argued that those who pray in public while protesting are more likely to encounter violence.
+Drawing on journalistic accounts, participant reflections, and secondary literature, Religion and Social Protest Movements offers both historical and theoretical perspectives on the persistent correlation of the use of public prayer with an increase in conflict and violence.

 This book is an important read for students and researchers in history and religious studies, and those in related fields such as sociology, African-American studies, and Native American studies.

 Table of Contents

 3. Sacred Surety: Divine Mandate and Violence in the Anti-Abortion Movement

 4. The Pope and the Black Madonna: Ritual, Word, and Movement in the Polish Solidarity Movement